srijithmass/music-recommendation-system/README.md

 - Libraries: Pandas, NumPy, Matplotlib, Seaborn, Scikit-Learn, Yellowbrick, Plotly, Spotipy
 - Jupyter Notebook (for running the main program in the IPython Notebook file)

-## Architecture Diagram/Flow

-[Insert Architecture Diagram or Flowchart if available]

 ## Installation

 1. Clone the repository: